 One of the reasons why many raw and organic foods are so healthy is because they contain a constituent called quercetin.
-In fact, quercetin is a common constituent in a number of vegetables, citrus and berries.
-Research has established that its content is usually higher among those grown organically.
+Quercetin is a common constituent in a number of vegetables, citrus and berries.
+Research has found that quercetin fights the growth of cancers, including leukemia.

 Quercetin and cancer